 The calculation of the provision for unearned premiums is based on the "Simplification for premium provision", which is described in EIOPA's guidelines "Technical Specification for the Preparatory Phase (Part I)" in section TP.6.80.
-In the calculation of the provision for unearned premiums, the basis for calculating PVFP (present value of future premiums gross of commission) is the estimate of future gross premiums to be obtained from contracts that are part of the guaranty portfolio at the reporting reference date.
-In the residential mortgage guaranties (HALG) product group and the construction defect insurance product group the PVFP is assumed to be zero as those product groups are based on one-off payments.
+In the calculation of the provision for unearned premiums, the basis for calculating PVFP (present value of future premiums gross of commission) is the estimate of gross premiums regarding the contracts in the portfolio during the reporting period.
+In the residential mortgage guaranties (HALG) product group and construction defect insurance product group, the assumed PVFP is zero as those product groups are based on a one-off payment.

 The calculation principles for the provision for unearned premiums according to Solvency II differ from those used to calculate the provision for unearned premiums in FAS.
 In the valuation of the provision for unearned premiums in the FAS balance sheet, the provisions are divided into three groups, which are residential mortgage guaranties, construction defect insurance and other guaranties.
-In the provision for unearned premiums in the FAS balance sheet, the premiums written received as a one-off payment for residential mortgage guaranties and construction defect insurance is spread out over the assumed duration of the insurance.
+In the provision for unearned premiums in the FAS balance sheet, the premiums written received as a one-off payment for residential mortgage guaranties and construction defect insurance is spread out over the assumed duration of the insurance in the proportion of the insured risk.
 In other types of insurance, the provision for unearned premiums is calculated from the premiums written as a standard percentage share as defined in the calculation bases.
 In the Solvency II balance sheet, the same division into three groups that is used in the FAS balance sheet is used to value the provision for unearned premiums, and the calculation is carried out separately for each of these groups.
 Unlike the provision for unearned premiums in the FAS balance sheet, the valuation of the provision for unearned premiums according to Solvency II takes into consideration the claims ratio, expense ratio, acquisition expense ratio, present value of future premiums (PVFP) and the volume measure (VM).
+In addition, the FAS balance sheet items "Debtors arising out of direct insurance operations" have been included under provision for unearned premiums in the Solvency II balance sheet as of 30 June 2017.

 The calculation of the risk margin in technical provisions is based on the simplification "Estimation of all future SCRs 'at once' (level 4 of the hierarchy)", which is described in EIOPA's guidelines "Technical Specification for the Preparatory Phase (Part I)" in section TP.5.60.
-The modified duration of the net liabilities in the insurance portfolio used in the calculation is approximated by the guaranty portfolio's average maturity.
+The modified duration of the net liabilities in the insurance portfolio used in the calculation is approximated using the guaranty portfolio's average maturity.

 The provision for claims outstanding according to Solvency II corresponds to the provision for claims outstanding according to the FAS balance sheet discounted with the one-year risk free rate according to the interest rate term structure published by EIOPA.
+In addition, the FAS balance sheet item "Other receivables" has been included (as negative) under outstanding claims provision in the Solvency II balance sheet as of 30 June 2017.